 Curriculum – Years 7-9

-In Years 7 – 9, the students’ timetable includes the following subjects Art, Design Technology, Drama, English, Geography, History, ICT, Mathematics, Music, Religious Studies, Science, Spanish, Textiles and Physical Education.
+In Years 7 – 9, the students’ timetable includes the following subjects Art, Drama, English, Geography, Graphics, History, ICT, Mathematics, Music, Science, Spanish, Physical Education and Well Being.

 Games are taught throughout Key Stage 3.
 In Games, students are set into groups of equal ability for each sport.
 Winter sports are cross country, kayaking, football and netball.
 Summer sports are: athletics, cricket, tennis and rounders.
 Teams turn out throughout the year on weekends and midweek in inter-school matches.
 In PE lessons, classes are mixed ability and activities such as basketball, badminton, gymnastics and health-related fitness are taught in order to provide a wider diversity of opportunities for students.
 Students have weekly swimming lessons throughout the year